ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Introduction

 To address the above limitations, we propose \tool, a runtime feedback-driven framework for iterative logging statement generation.
-Instead of treating logging statement generation as a static single-pass prediction task, \tool formulates it as an execution-aware refinement process.
-Given a target program, \tool first executes the original code to capture its execution outcome, and then generates initial logging statements based on both the code context and the observed runtime behavior.
+Instead of treating logging statement generation as a static single-pass prediction task, \tool formulates it as an execution-aware refinement process. \tool is intended for offline debugging workflows, such as CI/CD failure diagnosis and local reproduction, rather than repeatedly modifying logging code on production hot paths.
+Given a target program and a reproducible failure, \tool first executes the original code to capture its execution outcome, and then generates initial logging statements based on both the code context and the observed runtime behavior.
 After inserting the generated statements, \tool compiles and executes the instrumented program, using a repair loop to resolve any compilation errors introduced by the added logging statements.
 It then invokes an LLM-based module to assess whether the resulting runtime logs provide sufficient observability for downstream tasks.
 If the diagnostic evidence is still insufficient, \tool employs a refiner module to update the logging statements based on the feedback, and repeats the process iteratively.
 In this way, \tool goes beyond generating logging statements that merely resemble developer-written ones, and instead aims to produce logging statements whose resulting runtime logs are useful for LLM-based downstream tasks.

 To evaluate the practical utility of generated logging statements, we construct two new downstream debugging datasets from Defects4J~\cite{just_Defects4JDatabaseExisting_2014}.
 These datasets are designed to assess whether generated logging statements provide sufficient diagnostic information for downstream debugging under different levels of source-code availability.
 The first dataset, \emph{direct debugging}, contains 311 instances across 16 projects, where the LLM-based debugging agent is given both the faulty source code and the generated runtime logs for defect detection and program repair.
 The second dataset, \emph{indirect debugging}, contains 225 instances across 15 projects and simulates settings where the faulty source code is unavailable, requiring the agent to reason using only the generated runtime logs and caller context collected from the failing execution path.